timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 LIMIT 100;
 ```

-However, there are other factors that you also need to consider when
+There are other factors that you also need to consider when
 partitioning your distributed hypertables.
 For example, if a query can be run
 concurrently by many different client sessions, each filtering on a different
 location, then that would also spread the load evenly across the distributed